On Sunday it was my father’s birthday.

 Emotions are atoms vibrating at different frequencies in our bodies.

 I strongly suggest you play with this truth.
 It is a radical game-changer.

 Bottom line – we’re going to vibrate no matter what – might as well party with it.
 By “party,” I mean hang out with that emotion/movement.
 Explore it, welcome it – and let it be fuel to create with.
 Welcome it to your party, dude.

 There are no bad emotions.
-It’s a radical notion, I know – but I’ve witnessed a major shift in the tens of thousands of people I’ve worked in the Committed Impulse Laboratory.
+It’s a radical notion, I know – but I’ve witnessed a major shift in the tens of thousands of people I’ve worked with at the Committed Impulse Laboratory.